Character sheet for Dot and the Kangaroo

 WhykaA Russian dog whom Dot decides to rescue in Dot in Space

-- Loyal Animal Companion: Becomes this to Dot after they crash-land on Pie-Arr-Squared, she doesn't even run away for her own safety despite Dot saying to do so just before being Bound and Gagged by the Roundies.
+- Loyal Animal Companion: Becomes this to Dot after they crash-land on Pie-Arr-Squared, she doesn't run away for her own safety once and is only separated from Dot when she is given to Roley.

 PoleyAn alien prisoner in Dot in Space.